jeanPokou/dlax/README.md

-Just another app using electron and Polymer
+App using electron and Polymer
 ==============

 1. Using the Slush boilerplate